H3x4b1t/tackot/README.md

 # Tackot - Simple Web Tracker
-Simple Web Tracker develop in Python for list directories in a web.
+Simple Web Tracker develop in Python for track directories in a web.